 Interaction with the Positioning Data Collection Report procedure:

 If the Positioning Data Collection Needed IE is included in the MEASUREMENT RESPONSE message, the LMF shall, if supported, take it into account for providing the requested positioning data in the POSITIONING DATA COLLECTION REPORT message, as specified in TS 38.305 [18].

+Interaction with the Performance Monitoring Report procedure:

+If the Performance Monitoring Report Needed IE is included in the MEASUREMENT RESPONSE message, the NG-RAN node shall, if supported, take it into account for sending the PERFEREMANCE MONITORING REPORT message.